Azymite: History

 As a dogmatic justification of this act, the Patriarch advanced the novel tenet that the unleavened oblation of the "Franks" was not a valid Mass.
 The proclamation of war with the Pope and the West was drawn up by his chief lieutenant, Leo of Achrida, metropolitan of the Bulgarians.
 It was in the form of a letter addressed to John, Bishop of Trani, in Apulia, at the time subject to the Byzantine emperor, and by decree of Leo the Isaurian attached to the Eastern Patriarchate.
 John was commanded to have the letter translated into Latin and communicated to the Pope and the Western bishops.
 This was done by the learned Benedictine, Cardinal Humbert, who happened to be present in Trani when the letter arrived.
 Baronius has preserved the Latin version; Cardinal Hergenröther discovered the original Greek text:

 This validity of the etymological reasoning with the terms artos from airo was and is disputed.
 The Latin divines found a number of passages in Scripture where unleavened bread is designated as artos.
-Cardinal Humbert recalled the places where the unleavened loaves of proposition are called artoi.
-In the Septuagint, one can find the expression artous azymous in Ex., xxix, 2.
+Cardinal Humbert recalled the places where the unleavened loaves of proposition are called artois.
+In the Septuagint, one can find the expression άρτους αζύμους [artous azymous] in Exod.
+29:2.

 Cerularius found the issue politically useful in his conflict with the Latins.
 In popular opinion, the flour and water wafers of the "Franks" were not bread; their sacrifices were invalid; they were Jews not Christians.
 Their lifeless bread could only symbolize a soulless Christ; therefore, they had clearly fallen into the heresy of Apollinaris.
 The controversy became a key factor in producing the East–West Schism, which persists to this day.
 This question of azyms brought forth a cloud of pamphlets, and made a deeper impression on the popular imagination than the abstruse controversy of the Filioque.
 But it caused little or no discussion among the theologians at the Councils of Lyons and Florence.
 At the latter Council the Greeks admitted the Latin contention that the consecration of the elements was equally valid with leavened and unleavened bread; it was decreed that the priests of either rite should conform to the custom of their respective Church.